Paleo-Indians: Periodization

 The Clovis culture, appearing around 11,500 BCE (c.
-13,500 BP), did not rely exclusively on megafauna for subsistence.
-Instead, they employed a mixed foraging strategy that included smaller terrestrial game, aquatic animals, and a variety of flora.
+13,500 BP) in North America, is one of the most notable Paleo-Indian archaeological cultures.
+It has been disputed whether the Clovis culture were specialist big-game hunters or employed a mixed foraging strategy that included smaller terrestrial game, aquatic animals, and a variety of flora.
 Paleo-Indian groups were efficient hunters and carried a variety of tools.
 These included highly efficient fluted-style spear points, as well as microblades used for butchering and hide processing.
 Projectile points and hammerstones made from many sources are found traded or moved to new locations.
 Stone tools were traded and/or left behind from North Dakota and Northwest Territories, to Montana and Wyoming.
 Trade routes also have been found from the British Columbia Interior to the coast of California.

 The glaciers that covered the northern half of the continent began to gradually melt, exposing new land for occupation around 17,500–14,500 years ago.
 At the same time as this was occurring, worldwide extinctions among the large mammals began.
 In North America, camelids and equids eventually died off, the latter not to reappear on the continent until the Spanish reintroduced the horse near the end of the 15th century CE.
-As the Quaternary extinction event was happening, the Late Paleo-Indians would have relied more on other means of subsistence.
+As the Quaternary extinction event was happening, the late Paleo-Indians would have relied more on other means of subsistence.

 From c.
 10,500 BCE (c.
-12,500 BP), the broad-spectrum big game hunters of the great plains began to focus on a single animal species: the bison (an early cousin of the American bison).
+12,500 BP), the broad-spectrum big game hunters of the Great Plains began to focus on a single animal species: the bison (an early cousin of the American bison).
 The earliest known of these bison-oriented hunting traditions is the Folsom tradition.
 Folsom peoples traveled in small family groups for most of the year, returning yearly to the same springs and other favored locations on higher ground.
 There they would camp for a few days, perhaps erecting a temporary shelter, making and/or repairing some stone tools, or processing some meat, then moving on.
-Paleo-Indians were not numerous and population densities were quite low.
+Paleo-Indians were not numerous, and population densities were quite low.